Characters: Captain America Films

 - Black Dude Dies First: Averted.
 He doesn't die in World War II, and even is the one to capture Dr. Zola.

 - Black Vikings: Last-minute aversion.
-A cut scene shows him fighting in Bucky and Dum Dum's unit before their capture, even though black soldiers were segregated from white at the time.
-However, the scene was cut, so the canon Jones may have previously fought in a segregated unit as per history.
+A cut scene shows him fighting in the trenches in Bucky and Dum Dum's unit before their capture, even though in reality, black soldiers were segregated from white at the time.
+However, the scene was cut, so the canon Jones may have previously fought in a segregated unit as was the norm.

 - Cunning Linguist: Being able to read German tank-controls allowed Jones to help Dum-Dum turn the tide in the battle of the concentration camp.
-It's also shown he knows French.
+It's also shown he knows French, which allows him to interpret intercepted communications on Zola's train.

 - Everything's Sexier in French: Including the ladies, according to him.